On the Need for (Quantum) Memory with Short Outputs: Compress oracle and our model of computation

 In this subsection, we recall the technique introduced by Zhandry \cite{zhandry2019record}.
 This part is adapted from~\cite{chung2020tight}.
-We will show five equivalent oracle forms: the standard/phase oracle, the compressed standard/phase oracle and the compressed Hadamard oracle.
+We present five equivalent oracle formulations: the standard oracle, the phase oracle, the compressed standard oracle, the compressed phase oracle, and the Hadamard oracle.

-{{\sf Output}} In most cases in this paper, the computation is about a state on five registers. \begin{itemize} \item $\qryreg$ is the register that stores either a oracle query or an answer waiting to be written. \item $\ansreg$ is the register that stores the oracle's response or is used to store phase for the output process (will explain later). \item $\auxreg$ is the register that stores as ancilla qubits in the computation. \item $\outreg$ is the output register that is used to store answers. \item $\dbreg$ is the register that stores the random oracle $H$ or its database $D$ in the compressed oracle view. \end{itemize} We will explain how $\outreg$ works in \Cref{sec:time_bound_l_tuples}.
+{{\sf Output}} In most cases in this paper, the computation is about a state on five registers. \begin{itemize} \item $\qryreg$ is the register that stores either an oracle query or an answer waiting to be written. \item $\ansreg$ is the register that stores the oracle's response or is used to store phase for the output process (as will be explained later). \item $\auxreg$ is the register that stores as ancilla qubits in the computation. \item $\outreg$ is the output register that is used to store answers. \item $\dbreg$ is the register that stores the random oracle $H$ or its database $D$ in the compressed oracle view. \end{itemize} We will explain how $\outreg$ works in \Cref{sec:time_bound_l_tuples}.
 Intuitively, it can always be viewed as the tensor product of $M'$ sub-registers with $n'$-qubits each for some $M'$ and $n'$.
-The algorithm is only allowed to make $\output$ gate that on state $\ket{x}_{\qryreg}\ket{u}_{\ansreg}$.
-This gate will add $u$ on the sub-register corresponding to $x$ on $\outreg$.
+The algorithm is only allowed to apply the $\output$ gate to a state of the form $\ket{x}_{\qryreg}\ket{u}_{\ansreg}$.
+This gate will add $u$ to the sub-register corresponding to $x$ on $\outreg$.
 We will write this process as: